sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 - Tracing: TODO
 - Sentry: TODO
-- Logs: TODO
-- Infrastructure Logs: TODO

-You can of course connect directly to the cluster with `kubectx ...TODO` in order to directly observe the the cluster.
-An alternative is to use the Google Cloud console.
+- Infrastructure and Application logs: GKE logs are currently available for viewing in the `Google Cloud Logs Explorer`.
+See the [official documentation](https://cloud.google.com/logging/docs/view/building-queries) for further information on how to use the logging platform.

+If you have already configured and authenticated to the cluster, you can of course interact directly with the deployment to observe logs or other behaviours.
+See the [cheatsheet](https://handbook.sourcegraph.com/departments/engineering/dev/process/deployments/kubernetes/#kubectl-cheatsheet) for useful `kubectl` commands.